Yevhenii Balan: Panic, rapes, and final murder

 The recent disappearances and the discovery of Luksts' remains caused panic around the Fastiv Raion, with many residents fearing that a serial killer was active in the area.
 Authorities initially dismissed this notion, claiming that there was no conclusive evidence that this was the case and that Luksts' cause of death was still under investigation.
-Out of desperation, family members of the missing women contacted self-proclaimed psychics to help locate them, while Nikolay Korolenko threatened to find his wife's murderer and kill him himself if police did not do anything.
+Out of desperation, family members of the missing women contacted self-proclaimed psychics to help locate them, while Nikolay Korolenko threatened to find his wife's murderer and kill him himself if the police did not do anything.

 Through the following year, there were at least three rapes that were reported in the Fastiv area, all of which were later linked to Balan.
-The first of these occurred sometime during the spring, when he attacked a 48-year-old woman in the forest and choked her into unconsciousness - likely believing she had died, Balan left soon afterwards.
+The first of these occurred sometime during the spring when he attacked a 48-year-old woman in the forest and choked her into unconsciousness - likely believing she had died, Balan left soon afterwards.
 Later on in the summer, he robbed and raped an 18-year-old girl near the Krasny Oktyabr power plant, but left her alive for unknown reasons.
 Balan also raped a 60-year-old woman, but little information is available on this case.

 On August 15, Kornienko was unexpectedly visited by her landlord, 56-year-old Valery Korunchuk, who told her that he had gotten into a bitter argument with his wife back in Kyiv and needed a place to stay.
 Balan and Korunchuk would frequently bicker and drink over the next couple of days, until one day they both went to the nearby forest in Kaznivkii.
 Once there, Balan beat him with a stick and then stabbed him numerous times with his knife, then completely undressed Korunchuk and laid out his belongings on a nearby stump.
 The man's naked body was found not long after, but as he had no close relatives, he was not reported missing and was listed as a John Doe for approximately two months.